-ESSER Employing Existing or Hiring New Staff + Other Activities as Needed Authorized Use of Funds Legislative Language A local educational agency, State, or other entity that receives funds shall, to the greatest extent practicable, continue to pay its employees and contractors during the period of any disruptions or closures related to coronavirus; continue to employ existing staff of the local educational agency; and other activities that are necessary to maintain the operation of and continuity of services in local educational agencies.
-US Department of Education Examples of Allowable Fund Uses To avoid devastating layoffs.
-To hire additional educators and school staff to support smaller class sizes to accommodate social distancing.
-To hire additional school personnel, such as nurses and custodial staff, to keep schools safe and healthy.
-To invest in staff capacity; and ensure that all students have access to teachers, counselors, and other school personnel to support their needs.
-To stabilize and diversify the educator workforce and rebuild the educator pipeline.
-To increase availability of qualified adults to support educators, students, and staff, such as teaching candidates in partnership with local schools of education at IHEs; recently retired educators; and non-instructional staff who can identify and support students who are highly mobile or chronically absent, such as students who are migratory, students experiencing homelessness, and students in foster care.
+Authorized Use of Funds Legislative Language A local educational agency, State, or other entity that receives funds shall, to the greatest extent practicable, continue to pay its employees and contractors during the period of any disruptions or closures related to coronavirus; continue to employ existing staff of the local educational agency; and other activities that are necessary to maintain the operation of and continuity of services in local educational agencies.

+- To avoid devastating layoffs. - To hire additional educators and school staff to support smaller class sizes to accommodate social distancing. - To hire additional school personnel, such as nurses and custodial staff, to keep schools safe and healthy. - To invest in staff capacity; and ensure that all students have access to teachers, counselors, and other school personnel to support their needs. - To stabilize and diversify the educator workforce and rebuild the educator pipeline. - To increase availability of qualified adults to support educators, students, and staff, such as teaching candidates in partnership with local schools of education at IHEs; recently retired educators; and non-instructional staff who can identify and support students who are highly mobile or chronically absent, such as students who are migratory, students experiencing homelessness, and students in foster care.
 These staff members can support finding and enrolling students on days and at hours convenient to families, as well as help students develop a sense of belonging in their new schools and identify challenging coursework and peer supports mid-year.
-In addition, these staff can support migratory students and their families with understanding the IEP processes or completing college applications.
-Build and maintain a cadre of high-quality substitute teachers who can assist by stepping into the classroom to support any substitute teachers when educators need to take time off, especially due to illness or when in isolation or quarantine; coleading small group learning; and supporting release time for educators to allow for teacher professional development.
-For efforts to cultivate interest in teaching among children of color at earlier ages, offer competitive compensation and retention packages, provide supports to complete preparation programs, and streamline certification and licensure processes.

-For initiatives to increase racial and ethnic diversity of teachers, principals, and superintendents.
+In addition, these staff can support migratory students and their families with understanding the IEP processes or completing college applications. - Build and maintain a cadre of high-quality substitute teachers who can assist by stepping into the classroom to support continuity for students when educators need to take time off, especially due to illness or when in isolation or quarantine; coleading small group learning; and supporting release time for educators to allow for teacher professional development. - For efforts to cultivate interest in teaching among children of color at earlier ages, offer competitive compensation and retention packages, provide supports to complete preparation programs, and streamline certification and licensure processes. - For initiatives to increase racial and ethnic diversity of teachers, principals, and superintendents.